Puppet Plugin

 The following logic will create a txt file with the secret value, where for the sake of simplicity we are running cat command to print the value, this should not be used as is in a production environment.

-Secret fetch
+Secret Fetch

 Retrieve the secret at the Puppet agent using the following command: